Key Takeaways

 How to Find Your Match

-- Wait 30 minutes to see if it deepens.
+- Wait 30 minutes to see if any deepen.

-If you see oxidation, try: lighter shade, more neutral undertone, and less heavy skincare underneath.
+If you see oxidation: try a lighter shade, a more neutral undertone, and less heavy skincare underneath.
+My full guide on how to choose the right foundation shade walks through undertones and testing step by step.

 If You're Oily

 Yes.
-This is one of the best drugstore options for staying power and shine control.
-Just don't apply it thick and set only where you truly get oily skin.
+This is one of the better drugstore options for staying power and shine control.
+Apply thin, set only where you truly get oily.
+For more on how silicone-based formulas behave, see my guide on silicone-based makeup for oily skin.

 If You're Combination

 This is the dream category for this foundation.
-It balances oil and still looks soft on the cheeks for combination skin.
+It balances the oily zones without drying out the cheeks or looking powdery.

 If You're Dry

-You can make it work with dry skin, but prep is mandatory.
+You can make it work, but prep is mandatory.
 Hydrate, wait, apply thin, and go easy on powder.
 If you're flaky, smooth that out first or it'll show.
+See my notes on oily but flaky skin for prep tips that apply here too.

 - More dewy finish: choose a hydrating foundation and set lightly.

-- More matte-flat: a classic full coverage matte long-wear base.
+- Flatter matte: a classic full-coverage matte long-wear base.

-- More everyday sheer: a tint or light coverage foundation.
+- More sheer: a tint or light coverage formula.

+When comparing to higher-end options, Lumi-Matte is often mentioned alongside Armani Luminous Silk for its quality formula.
 But if you want that "polished but still human" finish with serious wear time, I'm still picking Lumi-Matte.
+Also see my powder or liquid foundation guide for format comparisons.

 Frequently Asked Questions